stephane-caron/pymanoid/README.md

 at each timestep there exists feasible contact forces that support the robot motion.
 This check is performed by the ``find_supporting_wrenches()`` function of a [ContactSet](/pymanoid/contact.py).

+**Q: How can I record a video of my simulation?**

+For a quick and dirty solution, you can record your whole desktop using e.g.
+[kazam](https://github.com/sconts/kazam).
+However, with this approach the video time will be your system time, potentially slowed down by all other processes running on your machine (including `kazam` itself).

+To record a video synchronized with your simulation time, call `sim.record("filename.mp4")`.
+This will schedule an extra `CameraRecorder` process that takes a screenshot after each simulation step.
+You can then run your simulation as usual.
+Once your simulation is over, call the `make_pymanoid_video.sh` script created in the current folder.
+It will reassemble screenshots into a properly timed video `filename.mp4`.